-MDC is a nonprofit organization established 31 years ago by a joint resolution of City of Knoxville and Knox County to unite policy makers and leaders to address community substance abuse issues.
+MDC is a nonprofit organization established over 30 years ago by a joint resolution of City of Knoxville and Knox County to unite policy makers and leaders to address community substance abuse issues.

-A healthy and safe community, free of substance abuse.
+A healthy and safe community, free of substance misuse.

 Improve the health of the greater Knoxville community by reducing the use of alcohol and drugs through policy, systems and environment change.